LeonardoBonacci/1985-kstream/simulator/README.md

-# Sends a transfer every second
+# Sends a transfer every second and prints some insights

 ```
 ./bin/kafka-console-consumer \